Basics of Income Tax for Beginners

 Deductions

 A deduction can be considered a tax benefit that can be used to decrease your taxable income.
-A deduction is an amount that Income Tax Department allows you to diminish your Income, which ultimately reduces your tax liability.
+A deduction is an amount that the Income Tax Department allows you to diminish your Income, which ultimately reduces your tax liability.

 It can be calculated as –